Skip to content

 Mewia Lacha, Gdansk

-The history of Sobieszewo Island dates back to the 19th century, when the Vistula Delta was altered to prevent flooding.
-Over the years, the island served various purposes – including as a military training ground and a fishing village.
+The history of Sobieszewo Island goes back to the 19th century, when the course of the Vistula River was changed to protect Gdańsk from flooding.

 Sobieszewo Island, Gdansk